Meet the Members

 Rohini Karve

-For our Club she ensures that our insurance status remains up-to-date and that a rigorous risk assessment is carried out before each event.
-And meanwhile, we thank her also for her stints as a Vaccination Volunteer.
+For our Club she ensures that our insurance status remains up to date and that a rigorous risk assessment is carried out before each event.
+And meanwhile, we thank her also for her stints as a Vaccination Volunteer during the COVID pandemic.

-A former Lion at our sister club in Fleet, including a stint as president - James has moved to Basingstoke and keen to get involved again was badged up at Basingstoke in March 2024.
+A former Lion at our sister club in Fleet - including a stint as their President - James has moved to Basingstoke and, keen to get involved again, was badged up at Basingstoke in March 2024.

 If you are interested in joining us please contact us so that we can invite you to one of our meetings.